mehedyk/library-management-system-java-gui/README.md

 ## 🌟 Overview

 Welcome to the **Library Management System** - a comprehensive desktop application designed to streamline library operations with an intuitive graphical user interface.
 Built entirely in Java using Swing, this project demonstrates robust Object-Oriented Programming principles while providing practical functionality for managing books, members, and transactions.

+*This is the proof of my ##CLI to ##GUI.
+Also helped me learn OOP.
+The only downside is that there is no dedicated database.
+Hope to update the application with the Database soon.*

 ### ✨ What Makes This Special?